esphome/esphome-docs/components/sensor/vl53l0x.rst

 - ``SCL`` connects I2C SCL (clock)
 - ``SDA`` connects I2C SDA (data)
 - ``GPIO1`` is not used by ESPHome
 - ``XSHUT`` connects to free GPIO pin.
 Enable/disable device.
-This is optional if only one VL53L0X sensor on i2c bus and the default 0x29 address is used.
+This is optional if there is only one VL53L0X sensor on the I²C bus and the default ``0x29`` address is used.
 Otherwise this is required.